What you will get from this guide:

 Should you invest in the stock market?

-Assuming you don’t have serious debt, you have an adequate emergency fund, you can save money each month, you can stomach the ups and downs of the market and you have at least a 5 to 10 year investment time horizon, there is probably a case for investing at least a part of your money in the stock market.
+Assuming you understand what I shared above, you don’t have serious debt, you have an adequate emergency fund, you can save money each month, you can stomach the ups and downs of the market and you have at least a 5 to 10 year investment time horizon, there is probably a case for investing at least a part of your money in the stock market.

 Now, before you race out and throw your hard earned money at some hot stock or another, I’m going to ask you to slow down.
 Slow way down.
 To show you why this is so important, let me share an email I received from a subscriber awhile ago: